 If scientists could wave their magic wands to create a miraculous pill that everyone would want to take, they would probably choose to create one that slowed or stopped the aging process.
 After all, who wouldn’t want stall the effects

-The Gut-Thyroid Connection
+The Thyroid- Stress Connection